do these bother you?

 WHAT IS REGENEARTIVE AGRICULTURE?

-Additionally, these eco-friendly practices restore biodiversity, improve ecosystem health, and remove more carbon from the atmosphere, thereby reducing global warming.
+Moreover, these eco-friendly practices restore biodiversity, enhance ecosystem health, and capture more carbon from the atmosphere, contributing to a reduction in global warming.

 FOR CONSIDERATION:

 RA holds immense potential to transform our approach to farming.
-However, limited access to technical know-how (e.g. zero-till drills and relay cropping - planting a new crop before the previous crop is fully harvested) and a general risk-averse approach further complicates the adoption of RA practices in a holistic way.
+However, limited access to technical know-how (e.g. zero-till drills and relay cropping, which is planting a new crop before the previous crop is fully harvested) and a general risk-averse approach further complicates the adoption of RA practices in a holistic way.

 With Botswana facing severe water scarcity, effective water stewardship is imperative.
 This includes improving water-use efficiency and minimising farm-level water conveyance losses.